odkr/sucgi/README.rst

 * Linux ≥ v5.6 or Apple XNU_ ≥ v7195.50.7.100.1.
 * A C99 compiler that complies with `POSIX.1-2008`_;
   e.g., GCC_ ≥ v5.1, Clang_ ≥ v3.5, or TinyCC_ ≥ v0.9.
-* A C standard library that complies with POSIX.1-2008 as well as 4.4BSD and implements realpath_ safely; e.g., glibc_ ≥ v2.28 or Apple's Libc.
+* A C standard library that complies with POSIX.1-2008, is compatible with 4.4BSD_, and provides a secure implementation of realpath_;
+  e.g., glibc_ ≥ v2.28 or Apple's Libc.
 * The standard utilities that POSIX.1-2008, including its X/Open system interface extension, mandates.